 An inclusive experience designed to welcome patrons of all ages and sensitivities, a relaxed performance contains modifications to the conventions of traditional theatre to maximize comfort.

-The Arts Club is proud to offer ASL (American Sign Language) for some of our shows at the Stanley Industrial Alliance Stage for our patrons who are d/Deaf and/or Hard of Hearing
+The Arts Club offers ASL (American Sign Language) interpretation at select shows for our patrons who are Deaf or Hard of Hearing

 Arts Club Council of Governors